 Unfortunately, many parents and caregivers may not recognise the signs of anxiety in their children or may dismiss them as typical childhood behaviour.

 Identifying and addressing childhood anxiety early on is crucial to prevent it from affecting the child’s mental health and overall well-being.

 In this article, we will discuss how to spot childhood anxiety and provide tips on what parents and caregivers can do to help their children manage and overcome their anxiety.

 Further reading: 17 Children's books about anxiety and worry.

-Childhood anxiety, much like our children, is unique, special and at times hard to categorise.
+Much like our children, childhood anxiety is unique, special and sometimes hard to categorise.
 Everyone experiences it differently and to varying degrees.

 Asking lots of questions